-1. This paper sets out the criteria which are to be applied in determining overdue and rescheduled assets for the purposes of classification under the loan classification framework and for reporting in the Quarterly Analysis of Loans and Advances and Provisions (MA(BS)2A).
+1. This paper sets out the criteria which are to be applied in determining overdue and rescheduled assets for the purposes of classification under the loan classification framework and for reporting in the Quarterly Analysis of Loans and Advances and Provisions (MA(BS)2A) and Part III(2) of MA(BS)1H.